Individual Therapy

 Process trauma safely and effectively

-Learn and practice real tools for you to utilize outside of session
+Explore real tools for you to utilize outside of session

 Therapy in Kansas